 Henrik Pettersson, CEO

-Anders Hagfeldt, strategic advisor
+Anders Hagfeldt, co-founder and strategic advisor

 Anders Hagfeldt is Vice-Chancellor at Uppsala University and Professor of Physical Chemistry.
 After more than 30 years of pioneering research, he is regarded as one of the world's leading researchers in dye-sensitized and perovskite solar cells.